mewbotorg/mewbot/docs/README_DOCS.md

 For the use of rst with sphinx, please see  https://sphinx-rtd-tutorial.readthedocs.io/en/latest/docstrings.html.
 Note this is a typed library, so we should not have to explicitly type our variables in the doc string.

+# Troubleshooting

-# Help!
+## Help!
 My doc changes are not showing up!?

 https://stackoverflow.com/questions/17366625/sphinx-uses-old-module-code